 The body of most japanese kyusu teapots have a more spherical shape, but this flat kyusu deviates from the traditional design with a much wider, shallower base.
 There are a few benefits to this design, which we will cover in a later section.
 This handmade flat kyusu has been designed to enhance your brewing routine.
 The artisan designed it with a built-in clay filter and a side handle, that both serve important functions when it comes to preparing tea.

-IMPORTANT INFORMATION: this product is only available for pre-order.
-Delivery will be mid-october.
-Each of these flat kyusu teapots are unique.
 Because they are handmade by a Japanese teapot artisan, there could be small variation in terms of final color of the teaware.

 Flat Kyusu Teapot Features

 This feature on the flat kyusu is something you will recognize from other kyusu teapots.
 The hollow side handle dissipates heat, so it stays cool to the touch even as you pour out hot tea.
 The handle makes pouring easier and more elegant, as all it takes is a simple turn of the wrist to pour out a consistent stream of delicious tea.

 Built in Filter